-Last year, we announced our commitment as a business towards eliminating fluorocarbons from our waterproof range by the end of 2017.
+We announced our commitment as a business towards eliminating fluorocarbons from our range by the end of 2017.
 We believed it was attainable and we’re proud to have made it a reality.

-Since making the move to C6 in 2010, we made it our mission to eradicate fluorine finishes from our water repellent and waterproof fabrics without compromising performance or the environment.
-We are currently using two DWRs, one silicone based and an American DWR called Neoseed which contains botanical extracts to repel water without the need for fluorine - both of these DWRs break down naturally in the environment so we can create waterproof fabrics without compromising performance or the environment.
+Since 2018 we have only used fluorocarbon-free DWRs in all of our outerwear.
+We currently use two DWRs, one silicone based and an American DWR called Neoseed which contains botanical extracts to repel water without the need for fluorine - both of these DWRs break down naturally in the environment so we can create waterproof fabrics without compromising performance or the environment.